alexa-games/litexa/docs/book/deployment.md

 Deploying your skill is how you can see it in action on a real Alexa-enabled device like an Echo, or, if you don't have access to one, the ASK Developer Console.

-Let's take a look at your [litexa config](/reference/readme.html#litexa-config) again.
+Let's take a look at your Litexa config again.
 It probably looks something like this:

 ```json